nfacciolo/base-ui/README.md

 ### 7. Register Stimulus controllers

+Some components require Stimulus controllers for interactive functionality.
+You can enable only the controllers you need.

-Add the Accordion controller to your `assets/controllers.json` (or `assets/admin/controllers.json` for admin-only):
+Add the controllers to your `assets/controllers.json` (or `assets/admin/controllers.json` for admin-only):

 ```json
 {